But Usually Search Optimization Pays off Over Time

-Just today I received an email from a client who has been working away at their site for many years, and has hired the team at Horizon Web Marketing for some professional SEO help.
+Just today I received an email from a client who has been working away at the SEO for their site, and has hired the team at Horizon Web Marketing some professional SEO help.

 “I am feeling a bit discouraged,” the client wrote me, “it seems the more I keep trying, the more [my competitor] is kicking my butt.”

 In our field we see this time and again.
 We feel it ourselves.
 That feeling that you’re making the changes, you’re doing what Google recommends, and if anything your site is doing worse than before.
 What’s more, from what you can see, your competitor is doing nothing, or the wrong things, and they are performing better.